kamoteqv2/kamoteq-switch/README.md

 -------

-New Feature: Porttyapi.exe
+### New Feature: Porttyapi.exe
-A new application called Porttyapi.exe has been added to the KMQ device.
-This application enables users to use the ESP8266 or Arduino Uno even when Wi-Fi is not available.
+A new application called ***Porttyapi.exe*** has been added to the KMQ device.
+This application enables users to use the ESP8266 or Arduino Uno even when Wi-Fi is not available or Ethernet Shield.
 Instead, it uses the serial port to connect to the device.

-With Porttyapi.exe, you can create things and items with your favorite ESP8266 or Arduino without connecting it to a Wi-Fi network or a Wi-Fi connection in OpenHAB or Home Assistant.
+With ***Porttyapi.exe***, you can create things and items with your favorite ESP8266 or Arduino without connecting it to a Wi-Fi network or a Wi-Fi connection in OpenHAB or Home Assistant.
 This allows for more flexibility in using the KMQ device and expands the range of possible applications.

-To use Porttyapi.exe, simply connect your ESP8266 or Arduino Uno to the KMQ device using a serial cable.
+To use ***Porttyapi.exe***, simply connect your ESP8266 or Arduino Uno to the KMQ device using a serial cable.
 Then, run the Porttyapi.exe application and follow the on-screen instructions to set up your device.
 Once set up, you can use your ESP8266 or Arduino Uno with the KMQ device even when Wi-Fi is not available.

-Please note that the Porttyapi.exe application is only compatible with ESP8266 and Arduino Uno devices.
+Please note that the ***Porttyapi.exe*** application is only compatible with ESP8266 and Arduino Uno devices.
 If you are using a different device, you will need to connect it to Wi-Fi in order to use it with the KMQ device. https://github.com/kamoteqv2/porttYapi